-Tower of Fantasy is finally out!
+The Tower of Fantasy is finally out!
 After being released on the 10th of August 2022, it finally opened its global servers to the public.
 With a new gacha game comes comparison, and there is no secret that the game has been time and time again awaited to be the next “Genshin Killer.”
 While it’s okay to compare the two games, there’s a line that should never be crossed.
-In our Tower of Fantasy vs Genshin Impact guide, we will uncover the differences that can be found and are pretty obvious to spot, while the others are not so obvious.
-Make sure to read up on our Tower of Fantasy Characters guide to get a head-start on knowing all the units game!

 Let’s start with perhaps the most obvious difference between the game that sets the two apart completely and doesn’t even let them fit in the same category.
-The two fall on their platforms being an RPG and an MMORPG.
+The two falls on their platforms, being an RPG and an MMORPG.

 Genshin Impact is (for the most part) a single-player action RPG, whereby players will be able to explore the open world and be influenced by the different story quests and NPC dialogues but will stay in their world.
 RPGs are not multiplayer and should not be considered as such.